w3f/Grants-Program/applications/CryptoCheckout.md

 - **Registered Legal Entity:** (Still not incorporated).

 ### Team's experience
-Benraouane Soufiane: I started my career as envato author (making WordPress plugins/themes, selling them within the marketplace), then build the WP auto translator known as Hirak, an online tool like POEDIT, then by 2019, I developed mini web apps with thier apis such as translator, ip to country, currency exchange rates, until 2021 I started with the AI where I've build the OCR using tesseractjs & faceapi using tensorflowjs, by 2022 I started with web3 & the development of the CryptoCheckout
+Benraouane Soufiane: I started my career as an Envato author (making WordPress plugins/themes, selling them within the marketplace), then build the WP auto translator known as Hirak, an online tool like POEDIT, then by 2019, I developed mini web apps with thier apis such as translator, ip to country, currency exchange rates, until 2021 I started with the AI where I've build the OCR using tesseractjs & faceapi using tensorflowjs, by 2022 I started with web3 & the development of the CryptoCheckout
 ### Team Code Repos

 - https://github.com/BenraouaneSoufiane/hypersub-bot
 - https://github.com/BenraouaneSoufiane/glodollar-donation-frame/tree/main

-The previous repos are myost recent attemps, both are on the farcaster protocol (decentralized social media), the second repo uses the nextjs open graph images
+The previous repos are my most recent attemps, both are on the farcaster protocol (decentralized social media), the second repo uses the nextjs open graph images

 ### Team LinkedIn Profiles (if available)